glzr-io/glazewm/README.md

 **Q: How do I create a rule for `<insert application>`?**

-To match a specific application, you need a command to execute and either the window's process name, title or class name.
+To match a specific application, you need a command to execute and either the window's process name, title, or class name.
 For example, if you use Flow-Launcher and want to make the settings window float, you can do the following:

 ```yaml
 window_rules: